 - A weekly virtual coffee morning.
 Join us at 11am every Friday for an informal chat – bring a coffee and (optional) cake!
 The link to this Zoom room is listed in the newsletter.

-- A temporary newsletter sign-up list for all members who will be unable to access their work emails but would like to stay connected to our horticultural community.
+- All members who will be unable to access their work emails but would like to stay connected to our horticultural community can register again using both work and personal email addresses.

 - An expanded weekly newsletter with additional stories and news items.